8d2/tct-feedback-bot/docs/commands.md

   > **D.1.** As an *administrator*, I want to *assign a forum channel (or channels) to be the official "tower feedback" channel* so that *the feedback bot is only used within that channel*.
 - [x] `/admin removechannel <channel>` - Removes this feedback channel from allowing contracts.
 - [x] `/admin removeallchannels` - Removes all current feedback channels from allowing contracts.
-- [x] `/admin addforumtag <id>` - Adds a feedback tag as one that allows for builders to make their thread open for feedback.
+- [x] `/admin addforumtag <id>` - Adds a feedback tag as one that allows builders to make their thread open for feedback.
 If none of the added tags are present, contracts cannot be made in the thread.
 Only 1 tag is required.
   > **B.1.** As a *builder*, I want to *add a forum tag to enable feedback contracts* so that I can *receive feedback only when my tower is ready*.
 - [x] `/admin removeforumtag <id>` -  Removes a feedback tag with the id.
 - [x] `/admin removeallforumtags` -  Removes all feedback tags.